devassse/ryoko/README.md

  * NodeJs (Express) - for backEnd
 And for Database (there was no sugestion), used mySQL.

-("Wanted to use mongoDB, just for Javascript encosystem, but, there is no time for that.")
+("Wanted to use mongoDB, just for Javascript ecosystem, but, there is no time for that.")

 Then,
 Started the project, beginning with frontEnd,